 The schedule is crucial!
 There's nothing worse than joining a late-night meeting and having to wait 20 minutes for it to start.
 It's also usually not fair to have your remote employees join in at late nights, while HQ or core members can join in at a relaxed time.
 Switch the schedule up, do a morning standup and/or an afternoon standup, and consider the timezones.
 Not everyone has to always join, and that's okay.

 Which leads us to the last point.
 Don't be dependent on it.
 As your team grows, you will have a harder time getting everyone into a meeting.
 Having the face-to-face time is fine, but all information should be available somewhere else too:

 - Do updates over chat.
 Do you need to hear about them live anyways?

 - Make the agenda public.
 It's okay to answer questions beforehand in the document itself too.
 During the meeting, fill the gaps.

 - Make a recording and send it to the people involved.
 A great way of getting information that would otherwise be lost.

 - Create other opportunities for face-to-face time.
 Standups are still for productivity first.

 As always, adjust this advice to how your team works.
-We've seen remote standups work really great for US-based teams (even remote).
-If a team member is a true nightowl, this might even work with a US-based team and a remote member in Asia.
+We've seen remote standups work great for local teams (even locally distributed).
+If a team member is a true night owl, this might even work with a US-based team and a remote member in Asia, even though the timezones are far apart.
 As your team scales, your flexibility is getting smaller though.
 Starting earlier with good practices will help you down the road.